ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

-# WGAN-GP_WG_nanophotonics
+# Generative model for the inverse and forward design of random waveguide in the linear and nonlinear regime

+## Finalizing, and COMING SOON (Updated readme.*)

-NOTICE: All files havent been uploaded, Access is available UPON REASONABLE REQUEST.
+NOTICE: All files haven't been uploaded, Access is available UPON REASONABLE REQUEST.

-This code is for PhD project of inverse design of nanophotonics structure.
-Open Access Available once Published.
+This code is for PhD project on the inverse design of nanophotonics structure (nanopattern in waveguide).

 Platform: